learnk8s/learnk8s.io/_blog/why-kube/index.md

 No more getting lost in chasing dependencies just before a release.

-_It sounds all good, but how do you actually scale that in th organisation?_

-## Scaling releases with your teams

-When you have teams dedicated to development and others looking after the infrastructure, you have clear priorities defined for each of them.
+_Easier said than done._

+Or maybe not.

+## Borrowing containers from the shipping industry

+Information technology is not the only industy with the exact same problem.

+Shipping goods in cargos all around the globe is challenging if you need to store items individually.

+Imagine having thousands of boxes of all shape and sizes to store individually in the hold.

+You should pay extra attention on how you store the items, because you don't want to miss one when it's time to unload.

+The cargo industry came up with a solution: containers.

-And you want to keep teams accountable to their duties:
+_Do you want to ship all your goods safely?_

-- software engineers — develop and release new features!
-- infrastructure engineers — you're on package, release and support!

-And the in the tipical scenario your application is developed, packaged and released in subsequent steps, one after the other.

-One team produces the work, the other packages and releases it.

-But when you actually implement the plan, reality hits hard.

-What you thought was a straight line from development to production is instead a bumpy road.

-_"The application is done and dusted, we're just waiting for it to be deployed!"_

-_"We can't deploy applications that require 48GB in memory!
-What are the developers doing?"_

-The product owner is frustrated because teams are figthing each other and slowing down delivery.

-And there's a constant pointing fingers between the teams.

-Chaos.

-It would be much easier if the teams could play nicely together.

-They could finally focus on releasing features rather than playing the blame game.

-And you could finally smile at features shipped around the clock.

-If only!

-Less spending, quicker iterations and delivery.

-If only.

-_Maybe there's something you can do._
+Place all of them in containers.

+When the container is unloaded, you're guaranteed to have everything there.

+You can apply the same principle to your applications.

+_Do you want to deploy your application and all its dependency safely?_

+Wrap them into a Linux container.

+A Linux container is a like a cargo container, but it encapsulate all files, binaries, libraries necessary to run your process.

+_That sounds a lot like a virtual machine._

 ## Virtual machine on a diet

-It turns out the technologies you dream of are ready available.

-In fact, you could replace virtual machines with something lighter.

-_Something_ that doesn't require resources to be allocated when you start them.

-_Something_ that isolates processes like if you were using virtual machines.

-That _something_ is Linux containers — a technology popularised by Docker that helps you run isolated processes.

-Instead of instantiating a virtual machine and running a process within an operating system, containers allow you to sandbox a process in the kernel.
+Indeed, if you squint and look at virtual machines, you can think about them as containers too.

+They encapsulate the application and its depedencies like Linux containers.

+However, virtual machines are slow to start and usually larger in size.

+In fact, you have to allocate a fixed number of CPU and memory to run your application.

+They also have to emulate hardware and come with the extra baggage of an operating system.

+Containers, on the other hand, are merely processes running on your host.

-For the same operating system and server, you could have dozens of containers running.
+Indeed, for the same operating system and server, you could have dozens of containers running.

-Containers can't see each other and they all behave as if they were in a virtual machine despite being on the same host.
+Despite living on the same host, containers can't see each other.

+And applications running inside containers are completely isolated and can't tell the difference between a virtual machine and a container.

 That's great news!

-You don't need to waste resources on one operating system per application.
+You don't need to waste resources on an operating system per application.

 _But what are those Linux containers, anyway?_